-Infrastructure upgrades within MSA-1 would improve utilities connections and provide supplemental munitions storage capacity for aircraft at Andersen AFB, including training detachments.
+Infrastructure upgrades within MSA-1 would improve utilities connections and provide supplemental munitions storage capacity for partner nation aircraft at Andersen AFB.
 Construction within MSA-1 would be expected to occur over approximately 2 years and coincide with North Ramp construction.
-Proposed MSA-1 facilities would be constructed in accordance with all DoD and DAF criteria, as applicable, including Unified Facilities Criteria 3-201-1, Civil Engineering; Department of the Air Force Manual (DAFMAN) 32-1084, Facility Requirements Standards; and DAFMAN 91-201, Explosives Safety Standards.

 Construction of infrastructure upgrades within the MSA-1 project area would disturb approximately 17 acres and include the development of approximately 5.8 acres, or 253,000 square feet, of facilities and infrastructure.
-Of this total acreage, approximately 2 acres would be paved surfaces (87,000 square feet), 1.5 acre (67,000 square feet) would be stormwater management infrastructure, and the remaining 11.2 acres would be revegetated and maintained.
+Of this total acreage, approximately 2 acres would be paved surfaces (87,000 square feet), 1.5 acre (67,000 square feet) would be stormwater management infrastructure, and the remaining 11.2 acres would be subject to vegetation clearance and regularly maintained.
 Table ES-2 provides a summary of the proposed infrastructure upgrades at MSA-1.
 Figure ES-3 shows proposed MSA-1 infrastructure upgrades.

-Project Size a (acres)
+Project Size ^a (acres)

-ECMs 0.62
+ECMs 0.6

-Pavements and utilities 1.35
+Pavements and utilities 1.4

 Generator 0.002

-Stormwater management infrastructure 1.50
+Stormwater management infrastructure 1.5

-Temporary disturbance to support construction b 11.20
+Temporary disturbance to support construction ^b 2.3

-Total acres o 11.20
+Total acres ^c 5.8

 Table ES-2.
-Facilities and Infrastructure Projects within the MSA-1 Project Area ------------- -- a Size provided is the footprint (i.e., first floor) for the facility.
+Facilities and Infrastructure Projects within the MSA-1 Project Area

+^a Size provided is the footprint (i.e., first floor) for the facility.

-b Some temporary disturbance (i.e., stabilized construction entrance and temporary laydown yard) would overlap proposed pavements (i.e., access road and generator location); however, temporary disturbance areas are calculated as separate disturbances in this EIS to provide a conservative estimate of disturbance.
+^b Some temporary disturbance (i.e., stabilized construction entrance and temporary laydown yard) would overlap proposed pavements (i.e., access road and generator location); however, temporary disturbance areas are calculated as separate disturbances in this EIS to provide a conservative estimate of disturbance.

-° Totals may not sum exactly due to rounding.
+^c Totals may not sum exactly due to rounding.

-HQ PACAF | EXECUTIVE SUMMARY Draft Environmental Impact Statement for F-15 Beddown and Infrastructure Upgrades at Andersen AFB ALTERNATIVES, INCLUDING THE PROPOSED ACTION
+HQ PACAF | EXECUTIVE SUMMARY Final Environmental Impact Statement for F-15 Beddown and Infrastructure Upgrades at Andersen AFB ALTERNATIVES, INCLUDING THE PROPOSED ACTION